-- a) A signed statement from the doctor that indicates a diagnosis of AIDS or HIV-Positive (ICD10-CM diagnosis code) must be submitted for authorization - b) Documentation that the patient is on an Antiretroviral Drug treatment approved by the Federal Drug Administration.
+- a) A signed statement from the doctor that indicates a diagnosis of AIDS or HIV-Positive (ICD10-CM diagnosis code) - b) Documentation that the patient is on an Antiretroviral Drug treatment approved by the Federal Drug Administration. - ii.

-ii.
 Documentation

 Written requests to qualify enrollees for reimbursement must be submitted by the MCO to the Department within 365 days of the first date of service for which the MCO is requesting payment.
+The request must include the member's full name, Medicaid ID, MCO requested start and end date for reimbursement, amount of actual or anticipated payments from other sources, and the required medical documentation.